 Obviously, some items for equestrians must be purchased new.
-You don’t want to purchase a used helmet, but you should consider buying some clothing items second-hand because it may save you big bucks down the road.
-There are plenty of Facebook groups that offer consigned riding clothes, as well as consignment shops if you want to try on the items or see them in person before purchasing.
+You don’t want to purchase a used helmet, but you should consider buying some clothing items second-hand.
+It may save you big bucks down the road.
+There are plenty of Facebook groups that offer consigned riding clothes.
+There are also consignment shops if you want to try on the items or see them in person before purchasing.
 It may require some digging around, but you’re bound to find some gems that make your time worthwhile and save you from paying full retail price.

 5. Recycle household items to use at the barn.

 If you look around any given barn, it’s probably full of items that were recycled from a prior use.
 How about all those towels that live in the tack room?
 They were definitely someone’s personal bath towels at one point.
 All the old scissors used to cut baling twine and horses’ manes were once household scissors that became too dull.
 Before purchasing something you need at the barn, try to think about whether you already own it at home and then repurpose it.